Timor-Leste's Private Investment Law and Policy

 Parliament Committee D on Economy and Development held hearings on three laws -- Commercial companies, Export promotion and Private Investment -- and sent a unanimous report (Portuguese original) to the Parliamentary Plenary on 20 October.
 They recommended that the Private Investment Law not be rushed through at that time, but should wait until after the 2017 State Budget is approved and tax incentives are clarified in other legislation.

 On 5-7 April 2017, Committee D discussed the law again, proposing 29 amendments to the Parliamentary plenary.
 On 25 April 2017, Parliament unanimously approved the Private Investment Law (Portuguese), as announced by the government.
-President Taur Matan Ruak has less than a month to promulgate it before he will be replaced by Lu-Olo.
+President Taur Matan Ruak decided not to promulgate it in his last month in office.

 In June, La'o Hamutuk published another blog: Private investment isn’t a panacea: We need investments which benefit Timor-Leste’s people, not only investors.